Sectors

 Associate

-Megan Chester is an associate and business lawyer with Foley & Lardner LLP.
-Megan is based in the firm’s Washington, D.C. office, where she is a member of the Government Solutions Practice.
+Megan Chester is a business lawyer and trusted regulatory advisor with Foley & Lardner LLP, based in the firm’s Washington, D.C. office.
+Megan is a member of the firm’s Government Solutions Practice, where she advises on consumer product and automotive safety and regulatory compliance matters and government investigation defense.

 Publications and Presentations